You must be a U.S. Citizen and

 Voter Registration or changes to voter registration must be received by the Town Clerk's office at least 20 days before an election.
 The Town Clerk's office is open until 8pm on the last day to register prior to an upcoming election.

-A Change of Address Form is available to simplify the process.
+Send a Change of Address Form to the Town Clerk's office.

-In Massachusetts, the party choices are Democrat, Republican, Libertarian or Unenrolled (Unaffiliated).
+*In Massachusetts, the party choices are Democrat, Republican, Green-Rainbow, Libertarian or Unenrolled (Unaffiliated).
 All others are considered Political Designations.
 If you are registered as an Unenrolled voter or a member of a political designation, you may choose any party in Primary Elections.
+For a list of Massachusetts Political Parites and Designations, click here*

 Inactive status means that the Town Clerk's office did not receive the Annual Town Census which is mailed to every household in Belmont, per Massachusetts General Laws AND the voter did not return the pre-paid postcard notifying individuals of the change from active to inactive status.